juliafmorgado/julia/content/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-fork-repo.png)

 7. **Clone the forked repository.**
 Use the `git clone` command to clone the forked repository to the IDE in your local machine or any IDE that you are using.
-I've been using [AWS Cloud9](https://aws.amazon.com/cloud9/) lately and really liking it.
+I've been using [AWS Cloud9](https://aws.amazon.com/cloud9/) lately and really like it.

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-git-clone.png)

 8. **Create a working branch from the development branch of your language.**
 For example, if you are translating to Portuguese, you would create a branch from the `dev-pt` branch.
 If you're not familiar with the Git and GitHub workflow you can skip this step.

-9. **Create a new md file.**
+9. **Create a new .md file.**
-Inside the folder of your language, create a new file for the term and name it with the name in English (don't forget the .md in the end).
+Inside the folder of your language, create a new file for the term and name it with the name in English (don't forget the .md at the end).

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-new-term.png)

 10. **Translate the term.**
 Be sure to follow the localization guide and style guide when translating the terms.
 Check the terms that have already been translated to use the same words.
 Don't forget to translate the title, category and tags.
 Once you make sure to review it carefully.
-Project reviewers and maintainers have a busy schedule, and it can be burdensome for them to request minor corrections like a missing comma or an accent mark.
+Project reviewers and maintainers have busy schedules, and it can be burdensome for them to request minor corrections like a missing comma or an accent mark.

 > **Important:**
 If your term includes hyperlinks to other terms and those terms have already been translated, ensure you modify the hyperlink to direct to the translated term.
 For instance, if you're translating a term into Portuguese, update the hyperlink from https://glossary.cncf.io/abstraction/ to https://glossary.cncf.io/pt-br/abstraction/.
 This helps maintain a seamless experience for users accessing the glossary in their preferred language.